Skip to main content

 ANSTO education officers will model teaching activities from the "Investigating Isotopes" data set that help students understand the chemical concepts of isotopes, atomic number, atomic mass, radioactivity and half-life.
 Participants will collaborate online to discuss and reflect on how they can use or adapt these teaching activities with their students.

-Join the Teaching Stage 5 Science event
+Future dates for Teaching Stage 5 Science event TBC

 ANSTO Education team